Loading...

 Embeddings run locally on our infrastructure, not OpenAI.
 Your transcripts and docs stay in your tenant.
 Export available if you ever need to walk.

 Q is in early access.
-If you’ve got a content library and an audience, let’s talk.
-Creators first; teams with knowledge bases welcome.
+If you’ve got a content library and an audience that asks questions, we should talk.